 A lot of research has been conducted into how receptive British consumers are to converting to a new ToU tariff.
 The good news is, the market appears very receptive – although, as mentioned, there are a number of obstacles to overcome.
 But we’ll get to those later.

-But, as Citizens Advice points out, how quickly consumers take up and adapt to these new tariffs will ultimately depend on changes in consumer behaviour.
+But, as Citizens Advice points out, how quickly consumers take up and adapt to these new tariffs will ultimately depend on changes in consumer behavior.

 What’s your strategy?

-For energy suppliers, the answer lies in behavioural science.
-It is one thing to create a set of tariffs and technologies that aim to change the timing of consumers’ electricity use, it’s another to educate customers on the benefits of doing so, and to motivate them to change their behaviours to suit the new tariffs.
-Energy suppliers need to work harder to get their customers informed and on-board – to change their habits in order to be in a position to sign-up to the new tariff and maximise reduction in their bills having done so.
+For energy suppliers, the answer lies in behavioral science.
+It is one thing to create a set of tariffs and technologies that aim to change the timing of consumers’ electricity use, it’s another to educate customers on the benefits of doing so, and to motivate them to change their behaviors to suit the new tariffs.
+Energy suppliers need to work harder to get their customers informed and on-board – to change their habits in order to be in a position to sign-up to the new tariff and maximize reduction in their bills having done so.

 Of course, another required step in the process of transferring to a ToU tariff is to motivate consumers to have a smart meter installed.
 There are currently 14.3 million smart meters operating across homes and businesses in the UK, which is still a long way off the Government target of replacing all 50 million of Britain’s analogue meters.